wtsi-hgi/yascp/docs/usage.md

 ## Running the pipeline

-The typical command for running the pipeline is as follows:
+The typical command for running the pipeline is as follows [Instead of sanger please select your institution] - the available profiles are here: https://github.com/nf-core/configs/tree/master/conf . you can also provide your own config file by adding an extra input file -c /path/to/my/default/config/file.nf:

 ```console
 nextflow run yascp -profile sanger -c inputs.nf --nf_ci_loc $PWD -resume > nextflow.nohup.log 2>&1 &